VisFly: An Efficient and Versatile Simulator for Training Vision-based Flight: Introduction

-Given that vision is one of the most informative and cost-effective sources for perception, it holds substantial potential for deploying a vision-based autonomous flight model in real-world applications.
-The key to effectively training a vision-based flight policy for quadrotors via reinforcement learning lies in 1) the rendering speed of the vision data, 2) the efficient computation of flight physics, 3) the diversity of scenes for training, and 4) the adoption of state-of-the-art reinforcement learning algorithms.
-Moreover, to enable the autonomous flight of a team of quadrotors, multi-agent learning should also be supported.
+An alternative approach is to train a neural network to process sensory input and directly control the quadrotor.
+Reinforcement learning (RL) has shown great success in various fields \cite{RLAutoDriving, StarCraft, Humanoid} including aerial robotics \cite{kalakrishnan2011learning, song2023reaching, kaufmann2023champion, RN27}, relying on simulators for large-scale data generation.
+While real-world data collection is costly and inefficient \cite{RN29, RN15,RN16}, simulation-generated datasets can be used to train policies that could be deployed in real world \cite{tobin2017domain}.
+Existing simulators \cite{Gazebo,Airsim, Rotors,CrazyS}, though widely used, often suffer from low sampling efficiency, particularly for vision-based tasks.
+Some quadrotor simulators \cite{flightmare, OmniDrone, pybullet} have addressed these drawbacks by improving the sampling of physical state data, but they still struggle with high-frame-rate vision input.
+Given its rich and cost-effective sources of perception, vision holds significant potential for exploring high-level autonomous flight in real-world applications.

-To achieve these goals, we developed an efficient simulation environment for training vision-based autonomous flight of quadrotors.
+To handle these issues, we developed an efficient simulation environment for training vision-based autonomous flight of quadrotors.
 Our environment leverages the PyTorch, Habitat-Sim \cite{puig2023habitat}, and OpenAI's Gym \cite{brockman2016openai} platforms.
-We implemented flight dynamics and three widely-used flight controllers using PyTorch, making flight physics not only computationally efficient but also differentiable, thereby enabling the use of model-based algorithms with known dynamics \cite{wiedemann2023training}.
-By adopting Habitat-Sim's rendering engine, our environment can achieve high frame rates at 10,000 frames per second while rendering color images at a resolution of 64×64, which is about two orders of magnitude faster than existing traditional quadrotor simulators.
+We implemented flight dynamics and four widely used flight controllers using PyTorch, making flight physics not only computationally efficient but also differentiable.
+By adopting Habitat-Sim's rendering engine, our environment can achieve high frame rates at 10,000 frames per second while rendering color images at a resolution of 64×64.
 Moreover, our simulator can load a series of open-source datasets comprising a vast number of 3D scene models (including real-world 3D scans), allowing us to train vision-based flight policies in diverse and realistic scenes.
 Our simulator is highly flexible, featuring gym-wrapped interfaces for integrating the latest learning algorithms and customized tasks.
-With our well-designed parallel mechanism, we can run multiple agents within different scenes simultaneously, facilitating training vision-based flight policies in multi-agent settings.
+To validate our environment, we present three examples of using a general network architecture to train vision-based flight policies for three autonomous flight tasks: landing, navigation, and cooperative flight through the narrow gap.
+The results demonstrate that our simulation environment can be used to train vision-based flight policies in both single and multi-agent settings with high success rates in a very short training time.